9 Literary Landmarks Every Book Lover Has to Visit This Summer

 Ernest Hemingway Home & Museum—Key West, FL

-For 10 years the pipe-smoking, bull-running writer who penned such classics as For Whom the Bell Tolls and Grapes of Wrath lived in a quaint, colonial house on Key West.
+For 10 years the pipe-smoking, bull-running writer who penned such classics as For Whom the Bell Tolls and The Old Man and the Sea lived in a quaint, colonial house on Key West.
 Hemingway purchased the house in 1931 while on a trip to Key West, and moved there later that year with his wife and two sons.
 Today, you can visit the breezy, sun-filled home and its adjacent garden while taking a guided tour on your literary road trip; the staff is happy to tell you more about Ernest Hemingway than you ever wanted to know!
 These Hemingway quotes will inspire you to live boldly.

 J.R.R.
 Tolkien Collection at Marquette University Libraries—Marquette, MI